Wanko Workers' Comp Lawyers logo

 Physical and emotional challenges, occupational and quality-of-life issues, and long-term disabilities are realities for those who have suffered an amputation injury.
 The good news is medical advances in recent years have made great strides when it comes to restoring the quality of life, independence and abilities of victims.

 However, winning access to all of the medical care and rehabilitative services to which you are entitled is critical when it comes to making as complete a recovery as possible.
-These are expensive and complex claims that should always be handled by an experienced work injury lawyer in New Orleans, Covington or Raceland from the outset of your claim.
+These are expensive and complex claims that should always be handled by an experienced amputation lawyers in New Orleans, Covington or Raceland from the outset of your claim.

 An amputation injury may result in the loss of fingers or toes, a hand or foot, or limb or multiple limbs.